rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_memory/README.md

  /// - Only a single core must be active and running this function.
 -/// - The init calls in this function must appear in the correct order.
 +/// - The init calls in this function must appear in the correct order:
-+///     - Virtual memory must be activated first.
++///     - Virtual memory must be activated before the device drivers.
 +///       - Without it, any atomic operations, e.g. the yet-to-be-introduced spinlocks in the device +///         drivers (which currently employ NullLocks instead of spinlocks), will fail to work on +///         the RPi SoCs.